-His first show for ATV was broadcast on 18th November 1970, however this was not
+His first show for "the other side" was broadcast on 18th November 1970, however

-a full series, there were just a couple of shows leading up to the beginning
+this was not a full series, there were just a couple of shows leading up to the beginning

-of the

-first series proper on 17th April 1971.
-ATV had sold the show to ABC in the USA and
+of the first series proper on 17th April 1971.
+ATV had sold the show to ABC in the